burlachenkok/exploring-python3/python3-note.md

 a=1; b=2;
 ```

-For a more precise definition see: https://docs.python.org/2/reference/simple_stmts.html
+For a more precise definition, see: https://docs.python.org/2/reference/simple_stmts.html

 ## Compound Statements